Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Tracing

-As part of Azure AI project, you can use the its connection string and observe the full execution path through Azure Monitor.
-Typically you might want to start tracing before you create an agent.
+You can add an Application Insights Azure resource to your Azure AI Studio project.
+See the Tracing tab in your studio.
+If one was enabled, you can get the Application Insights connection string, configure your Agents, and observe the full execution path through Azure Monitor.
+Typically, you might want to start tracing before you create an Agent.

 ##### Installation